JoelMartinHernandez/Proyecto-Desic/README.md

 ## User/Technician installation
 To install the application, it is necessary to access the Frontend folder of the project folder.\
-Once accessed the folder, enter the command in the terminal "npm install" to install the necessary files, and after installing everything run the command "npm start" to open the application.
+Once accessed the folder, enter the command in the terminal "**npm install**" to install the necessary files, and after installing everything run the command "**npm start**" to open the application.

 # User manual
 To begin using the application, it is necessary to have a registered account.
 If you don't have one, you can click on 'Register' to sign up for our application.
 If you already have an account, you can use 'Log In' with your existing credentials.